 To be fair, it just proves that Lingoda doesn't want to reward laziness and lack of commitment.Â

-But the main issue I see with this certification is that it is given to anyone who completes the courses, versus to people who took an exam and proved they actually have said levels.
+But the main issue I see with this certification is that it is given to anyone who completes the language courses, versus to people who took an exam and proved they actually have said levels.

 Lingoda vs. language learning apps (Duolingo, Babbel, etc.)